GaboBarukel/100-proyectos-JS-By-midudev/README.md

-a MonkeyType Clone from the "100 javascript projects" by MiduDev
+MonkeyType Clone from the "100 javascript projects" by MiduDev